-See electrical schematic SD-5 and Figure 1.3 on page 1-7.
+See electrical schematic SD-5 and Figure 1.2 on page 1-9.
 The combined RF output is filtered through an RF network consisting of two "T" networks with a shunt third harmonic trap, and then provided to the antenna system.
-The RF output is monitored by an RF current probe, RF voltage probe and RF sample probe.
-Samples from these probes are provided for control and monitoring purposes (see "VSWR Protection" on page 1-8).
+The RF output is monitored by an RF current probe, RF voltage probe, and directional coupler.
+Samples from these probes are provided for control and monitoring purposes (see "VSWR Protection" on page 1-10).
+A static drain choke provides a dc short to ground to dissipate static build-up on the antenna system, and an adjustable spark gap provides protection for the transmitter output from lightning events on the antenna.